pcdslab/ProteoRift/README.md

 #### 1.2 Activate Enviornment
 `conda activate proteorift`

-### 2. Retrain the Model
+### 2. Retrain the Model (In general you dont need this)
 You can retrain the ProteoRift model if you wish.
-However a trained model is available and you can perform your database search by following [database-search section](#Database-Search)
+However a trained model is available and you can perform your database search by following [next section](#Database-Search).
 1. Prepare the spectra data (mgf format).
 2. Open the config.ini file in your favorite text editor and set the following parameters:
     - `mgf_dir`: Absolute path of the mgf files.